Admissions Requirements and Procedures

 - A personal statement or essay of 200-350 words.
 This part of the application gives the student the opportunity to express to the admissions office who they are beyond what their transcript and test scores show.

-- St. Joseph’s College has rolling admissions, but it is recommended to apply in the fall of a student’s senior year in high school.
+- St. Joseph’s University has rolling admissions, but it is recommended to apply in the fall of a student’s senior year in high school.

 - We begin accepting applications for the following school year in the fall of a student’s senior year in high school.